-In this Digital Developer Conference challenge, you’ll learn how to deploy your first Cloud Foundry application to IBM Cloud using an automated deployment through an IBM Cloud DevOps Toolchain.
-The toolchain will then build and deploy your application to IBM Cloud when you click a Deploy to IBM Cloud button in a later step.
+In this tutorial, you learn how to deploy your first Cloud Foundry application by using an automated deployment through an IBM Cloud DevOps toolchain.
+The toolchain will then build and deploy your application when you click the Deploy to IBM Cloud button in a later step.

-The toolchain that will be created for you looks like this:
+The toolchain that will be created for you has four components:

 - Issue management through a hosted GitLab instance on IBM Cloud.